 My question is about the early days of the Indie Hacker forum.1.
 How many subscribers did you have when it launched?

-4. What were the biggest lessons you learnt / anything you’d do differently?
+4. What were the biggest lessons you learned / anything you’d do differently?

 1. I launched the forum on Sep 8th, 2016, at which point I had about 1250 mailing list subscribers.
-Scroll down on the timeline here for more detailed stats and information.2.
-I had practically zero confidence.
+Scroll down on the timeline here for more detailed stats and information.
+2. I had practically zero confidence.
 I was pretty sure the forum would fail.
-But it was a big part of what I wanted Indie Hackers to be, so I had to try.3.
-I marketed the forum exclusively via the mailing list.
-Every Thursday my email went out with three sections: (1) a couple paragraphs about how IH was doing and what I was working on, (2) links to the past week’s new interviews, and (3) links to the best conversations on the forum.
-They forum links didn’t get many clicks, but then again the forum was tiny, so even a few dozen clicks were good enough.
+But it was a big part of what I wanted Indie Hackers to be, so I had to try.
+3. I marketed the forum exclusively via the mailing list.
+Every Thursday my email went out with three sections: (1) a couple of paragraphs about how IH was doing and what I was working on, (2) links to the past week’s new interviews, and (3) links to the best conversations on the forum.
+The forum links didn’t get many clicks, but then again the forum was tiny, so even a few dozen clicks were good enough.
 4. I probably could’ve done more to market the forum to grow faster early on.
 AMAs, etc. Patience was key.
 I’m glad I stuck with it.
 Many people give up after just a few months.
 Participation was also key.
 Forums don’t grow themselves.
 You have to be the #1 best member for many months and not worry about how that looks.
 Just because huge community sites appear self-sustaining doesn’t mean you should focus on appearing that way in the early days.

 See our past Q&A Sessions or join our community to participate in future ones